cyclops-ui/templates/digital-ocean-example/README.md

 <img width="1512" alt="Screenshot 2024-11-22 at 16 43 40" src="https://github.com/user-attachments/assets/c9836b59-afc9-4318-93ac-d2c1d149269b">

-Here, you can change the docker image you will deploy and configure environment variables, but also you can configure your MySQL connection.
+Here, you can change the docker image you will deploy and configure environment variables, but you can also configure your MySQL connection.

 <img width="1512" alt="Screenshot 2024-11-22 at 16 42 46" src="https://github.com/user-attachments/assets/cdf3e259-841a-4306-ae9a-403fd06edc4f">

-Under `Instance name`, input the name of the instance you just deployed, and under `MySQL database`, the name of the database you will use (defaultdb comes with each new instance).
+Under `Instance name`, input the name of the database module you just deployed, and under `Database name`, the name of the database you will use (defaultdb comes with each new instance).
 All of the other credentials (like instance host, user, and password) are injected, and you don’t have to worry about them.

 <img width="1512" alt="Screenshot 2024-11-07 at 14 51 37" src="https://github.com/user-attachments/assets/f357c0cc-5dcf-4992-a168-35f764af3e44">